 It failed to gain momentum in the press due to the recent assassination of President Lincoln and reports of John Wilkes Booth’s death just the day before.

 Fortunately, the story of this disaster is gaining the attention it deserves.
-Sinking the Sultana is a great addition to any study of the Civil War.
+Sinking the Sultana is an excellent addition to any study of the Civil War.

 From this one event, which few are aware, it would be easy to study the Civil War from the prisoner of war camps at Andersonville, GA, and Cahaba, AL, to the assassination of a President.